letian97/Workforce-Tracking/README.md

 -If the input item intended is not in the drop down list, it allows user to type it manually.
 By ticking the check box, edit text for from/to, and description will appear to allow typing.

+####OBJECTIVE:
+-asist in management of project engineers, by keeping track of their trips to companies' site

+-enable report to be generated efficiently.
+Instead of having a clerk to type in all the engineers' site activities in the excel spreadsheet manually, the report now can be exported from the server's database easily

+-make calculating project job costing easier.
+The total number of hours spent by project engineers on various company sites can now be easily obtained from the server database for calculation purpose.